cbgaindia/budget-basic-next/README.md

 ### Backend

-Follow the steps at [budget-basic-strapi](https://github.com/cbgaindia/budget-basic-strapi) first to setup the backend instance before booting up the frontend.
-This should setup Postgresql database, Strapi CMS and Meilisearch Instance.
+Follow the steps at [budget-basic-strapi](https://github.com/cbgaindia/budget-basic-strapi) first to set up the backend instance before booting up the frontend.
+This should set up Postgresql database, Strapi CMS and Meilisearch Instance.

 ## Guide

 ### Styling

-This project uses Sass preprocessor to handle styling.
-If you are using VSCode, you will need [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass) to convert sass to css.
+This project uses a Sass preprocessor to handle styling.
+If you are using VSCode, you will need [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass) to convert sass to CSS.

-Style file is located at `/assets/css/style.scss`.
-It's a single file which includes all of the styling for the platform.
+Style File is located at `/assets/css/style.scss`.
+It's a single file that includes all of the stylings for the platform.
-It's divided in sections to make it more accessible.
+It's divided into sections to make it more accessible.

-On `/pages/[chapter].js`, there is a `stripTable` function which is a hacky way to add strip background styling to a table with dynamic rowspans.
-You can find it's usage on this [Codepen](https://codepen.io/PixeledCode/pen/BaRxmNw).
+On `/pages/[chapter].js`, there is a `stripTable` function which is a hacky way to add strip background styling to a table with dynamic row spans.
+You can find its usage on this [Codepen](https://codepen.io/PixeledCode/pen/BaRxmNw).

 ### Pages